anikaarevalo/accenture_power_bi/README.md

 ## Installation

-The following software and tools were utilised in this project:
+The following software, platforms, and tools were utilised in this project:

 1. Power BI
 2. Python